 The Senior Budget Analyst provides financial analysis, reporting and budgeting services to central admin. departments.� As part of the Resource Planning and Analysis office reporting team, the analyst plays a critical role in maintaining the School’s General Operating accounts, preparing the School Budget, preparing the School Fiscal Year-end Financial Statements and other regular and special financial reports for School of Medicine senior management review.

 Serves as Dean’s Office liaison for budget and financial reporting matters to assigned departments and administrative and support services.� Duties related to each of these are:

-Assists the department with the preparation of their annual budget and associated materials (including variance explanations) in the required formats as needed for review by senior management.
+Assists central admin. departments with the preparation of their annual budget and plan, along with associated materials (including variance explanations) in the required formats as needed for review by senior management.

-Assists departments on a daily basis as questions arise on accounting, financial procedure and financial reporting matters.
+Assists central admin. departments on a daily basis as questions arise on accounting, financial procedure and financial reporting matters.